Trees of self-avoiding walks: Self-avoiding walks

-Fix $\epsilon > 0$, by \ref{equ:recprop18} there exists $m_0$ such that for all $m\geq m_0$,
+Fix $\epsilon > 0$: by~\eqref{equ:recprop18} there exists $m_0$ such that for all $m\geq m_0$,

-As we know (see paragraph \ref{subsubsection:notation}) all bridges in a half-plane can be decomposed into a sequence of irreducible bridges in a unique way.
-Therefore each bridge in a half-plane of length $m$ possesses a decomposition into irreducible bridges in $A_m$.
+As we already mentioned (see Notation~\ref{subsubsection:notation}), all bridges in a half-plane can be decomposed into a sequence of irreducible bridges in a unique way.
+Therefore each bridge of length $m$ possesses a decomposition into irreducible bridges of length at most $m$.
 Hence, for any $m>m_0$,